polito/students-app/CONTRIBUTING.md

 To work on this project, you'll need to configure it correctly in order to be able to pull `@polito/api-client`.

-If you never had to pull packages from a GitHub repository, you'll need to create a personal access token with the `read:packages` scope and add it to your `.npmrc` file.
+You'll need to create a personal access token with the `read:packages` scope and add it to your `.npmrc` file.

 To generate a personal access token head to [GitHub Tokens settings](https://github.com/settings/tokens) and click on `Generate new token (classic)`.
 Then, select the `read:packages` scope and click on `Generate token`.

-Finally, add a .npmrc file in your home directory with the following content:
+Finally, add a .npmrc file in your home directory (`/home/YOUR_USER` on Linux or Windows, `C:\Users\YOUR_USER\` on Windows) with the following content:

 ```
 @polito:registry=https://npm.pkg.github.com/